salobj CSCs¶

 or construct the CSC and explicitly await its start_task.

-The same choices exist for constructing a Remote
+The same choices exist for constructing a Remote.

 Here is an example using an async context manager: